-The top income and corporate tax rates are 31 percent.
-Other taxes include a value-added tax (VAT) and a tax on real estate.
-The overall tax burden amounts to 10.8 percent of total domestic income.
-Government spending corresponds to 14.7 percent of total domestic output.
-The budget balance remains in deficit, although public debt continues to be less than 25 percent of GDP.
+The top individual income and corporate tax rates are 31 percent.
+Other taxes include a value-added tax and a tax on real estate.
+The overall tax burden equals 13 percent of total domestic income.
+Government spending amounts to 13.8 percent of total domestic output.
+The government budget is running a deficit, although public debt remains less than 25 percent of GDP.

-The regulatory environment lacks efficiency.
-Starting a business takes 40 days and over 10 procedures, and the cost of obtaining necessary licenses remains about five times the level of average annual income.
-The labor market is inefficient, and a large part of the labor force is employed in the informal sector.
-Inflation has abated slightly.
-The state maintains few price controls but subsidizes numerous economic activities and products.
+Despite some progress, the overall regulatory environment is inefficient.
+Starting a business is time-consuming, and the cost of obtaining necessary licenses equals about five times the average annual income.
+The labor market is inefficient, and much of the labor force is employed in the informal sector.
+The state maintains few price controls but subsidizes numerous key economic activities and products.

-The trade-weighted average tariff rate is quite low at 2.4 percent, but non-tariff barriers add slightly to the cost of trade.
-Foreign investors technically receive national treatment, but regulatory hurdles can impede investment.
+Guatemala’s average tariff rate is 1.8 percent.
+Judicial and regulatory inefficiency and corruption discourage foreign investment.
+The government may not expropriate property without providing compensation.
 The highly concentrated banking sector remains relatively stable and well capitalized, and the number of non-performing loans is declining.
 The recently enacted insurance law opened the insurance market to foreign firms.